-It is the responsibility of the student, before seeking to have a grievance adjudicated, to attempt to resolve the matter by personal conference with the faculty member concerned, and, if such attempts are unsuccessful, to call the matter to the attention of the Vice President and Dean of Academic Affairs for consideration and adjustment by informal means.
+It is the responsibility of the student, before seeking to have a grievance adjudicated, to attempt to resolve the matter by personal conference with the faculty member concerned, and, if such attempts are unsuccessful, to call the matter to the attention of the Vice President and Dean of Academic Affairs at Pitt-Bradford and Pitt-Titusville for consideration and adjustment by informal means.
 If a matter remains unresolved after such efforts have been made, the grievance procedures shall be employed.

-This grievance procedure must be initiated by the student and the written statement of charges must be received by the Vice President and Dean of Academic Affairs within the first ten (10) regularly scheduled class meeting days of the term immediately following the term in which the appealed grade was received.
+This grievance procedure must be initiated by the student and the written statement of charges must be received by the Vice President and Dean of Academic Affairs at Pitt-Bradford and Pitt-Titusville within the first ten (10) regularly scheduled class meeting days of the term immediately following the term in which the appealed grade was received.
 The written statement must be an accurate and complete statement of all facts pertaining to the matter.